 You can also check your wipers easily yourself by lifting them away from the window, inspecting them for any cracks, tears or nicks in the rubber.
 Any damage will stop them from working as well as they should and will make diving in poor weather conditions more difficult.
 If you do spot any damage, you can go ahead and replace them yourself, though it can be a bit fiddly.

 These are really easy checks you can do at home, especially as we approach the winter months, but any questions regarding your windows or wipers leave us a comment below or call the office.

-Did you know that we’re apart of The Good Garage Scheme?
-This means you can rest assure that your car is in safe hands with us.
+Did you know that we’re a part of The Good Garage Scheme?
+This means you can rest assured that your car is in safe hands with us.
 Ran by one of our favourites, Forte, it aims to improve the standards in the automotive industry.
 Something we work very hard at each and every day.

 As always, if you have any questions about Maitland Motors and how we can help look after your car then just leave a comment below or call us in the office.

-Dose your car make weird or strange noise, such as banging, nocking, squealing or grinding?
-Then this could be sign its time to get your car booked in for a check.
-Ignoring them could result in what would have been a quick and affordable fix, turning into a large and expensive repair.
+Is your car making weird or strange noises, such as banging, nocking, squealing or grinding?
+Then this could be a sign it’s time to get your car booked in for a check.
+Ignoring noises could result in what would have been a quick and affordable fix, turning into a large and expensive repair.

-Brakes, suspension, timing belts, wheel bearings (to name a few) can all be culprits of noises when they are no longer working as well as the should/can.
-There are parts on cars that do wear over time and you should expect to replace them as general on-going maintenance of your car.
+Brakes, suspension, timing belts, and wheel bearings (to name a few) can all be culprits of noises when they are no longer working as well as they should/can.
+There are parts on cars that do wear over time and you should expect to replace them as general, ongoing maintenance of your car.
 As we always say, prevention is better than cure when it comes to cars and booking in as soon as you hear or feel any changes with your car will only help to keep it running at its best and as safely as it can.